 * craft items of different textures that can be cut into flower shapes.

-; twine, pipecleaners, carpet and lino squares (left over from dollshouse renovations), felt, thick fabric, bubble wrap, cardboard, alfoil, corrugated cardboard, pattypans.
+For our flowers we used; twine, pipecleaners, carpet and lino squares (left over from dollshouse renovations), felt, thick fabric, bubble wrap, cardboard, alfoil, corrugated cardboard, pattypans.

-: sandpaper sheets, puff paint, satin fabric, tulle, muslin, hessian, wool, minky fabric, milk bottle tops glued to cardboard, tissue paper, cellophane.
+Other ideas: sandpaper sheets, puff paint, satin fabric, tulle, muslin, hessian, wool, minky fabric, milk bottle tops glued to cardboard, tissue paper, cellophane.

 loops of twine secured with a cut pipecleaner.